Acharya Jagadish Chandra Bose Indian Botanic Garden

-The Acharya Jagadish Chandra Bose Indian Botanic Garden, previously known as Indian Botanic Garden and the Calcutta Botanic Garden, Royal Botanic Garden, Calcutta, is a botanical garden situated in Shibpur, Howrah near Kolkata.
+The Acharya Jagadish Chandra Bose Indian Botanic Garden, previously known as the Indian Botanic Garden, Calcutta Botanic Garden, and Royal Botanic Garden, Calcutta, is a botanical garden situated in Shibpur, Howrah near Kolkata.
 The garden houses a wide variety of rare plants boasting of a total collection of over 12,000 specimens spread over 109 hectares.
 It is managed by the Botanical Survey of India (BSI) under the Ministry of Environment and Forests, Government of India.